-Galveston Bay’s commercial fishery is the most productive of all the bays in Texas, contributing more than 40% of the Texas annual commercial harvest.
-While Seafood Consumption Advisories for fish captured in Galveston Bay do exist in some areas of the Bay, the vast majority of seafood harvested from the Bay is safe to eat.
+Galveston Bay’s commercial seafood fishery is the most productive of all the bays in Texas, contributing more than 40% of the Texas annual commercial harvest.
+While Seafood Consumption Advisories for fish captured in the Houston Ship Channel and Galveston Bay do exist in some areas, the vast majority of seafood harvested from the Bay is safe to eat.
 Toxic contaminants enter the Bay’s food web through biomagnification.
 Additionally, bacteria can be found in shellfish such as oysters, making raw or partially cooked shellfish a risk for people with compromised immune systems.
 As is the case in many estuaries around the US, seafood harvested commercially and recreationally from Galveston Bay can be enjoyed by many.
 It is important to learn about risk factors, especially for children, pregnant and nursing mothers, and people with existing health issues.

 What We Can do

 Galveston Bay Seafood Consumption Advisories

 Rivers and Bayous Grade

 Many of our region’s bayous have little natural flow.
 That means that the water that you see in area bayous originates as rainfall runoff from the land and discharges from wastewater treatment plants.
 With the high number of people, livestock, and pets living in the area, and an aging sewage infrastructure, bacteria and viruses from humans and other warm-blooded animals can cause illness and infection in those who come into contact with infected water.